tmichi/dicom2raw/README.md

 Note
 --------
 	This software was developed at Suzuki Laboratory at RCAST, Univ.
-Tokyo for the research purpose.
+Tokyo for the research purpose in 2007.